top of page

 Mystery, time, perception, the Sublime, ambiguity, soft transitions, overlayed elements, merged backgrounds and foregrounds are key-ideas within my practice.

-My current body of work is about the "blue" and how I find spirituality in it.
+My current body of work is about the connection between a mother and child, based on my personal experience.
+Blurred, delicate images express its intangibility.
 And “Água/Water” is always present.

 Vija Celmins and her surfaces, Sugimoto and his seascapes, Matisse, JMW Turner and Christiane Baumgartner are some references for my practice.